ThomasTobe/Classification-of-Handwritten-Digits-Using-a-Multi-layer-Perceptron-MLP-/README.md

 * Python: The programming language used for the entire project.
 * Scikit-learn: A machine learning library in Python, which I used to create and train the model.
 * Matplotlib: A plotting library to visualize the images and predictions.
 * MNIST dataset: A dataset containing 70,000 images of handwritten digits (60,000 for training and 10,000 for testing).
+The MNIST dataset is one of the most famous datasets in machine learning and computer vision.
+It's widely used by beginners and researchers alike because it’s simple, versatile, and perfect for learning about image classification.
+    * What is the MNIST Dataset?

+    MNIST stands for Modified National Institute of Standards and Technology.
+    It’s a collection of 70,000 grayscale images of handwritten digits (numbers 0 through 9).
+    Each image is a 28x28 pixel grid, making it small and easy to process.
+    Every image has a label (the actual digit it represents, e.g., "3", "7", etc.).

 ## 🧠 How the Model Was Trained
 1. Data Loading: The first step was to load the MNIST dataset, which contains the images of handwritten digits along with the correct labels (the number each image represents).
 I used scikit-learn to fetch the dataset.